 Careless Driving - ORS 811.135(3) and ORS 153.061(2) (vulnerable user of a public way suffered serious physical injury or death);

 When you appear at the courthouse for your trial, you will need to be prepared to present your case at the time listed on your trial notice.
-Normally, each side only has a few minutes to present their case, so have your information and comments organized.
+Normally violation trials are scheduled to last 15 minutes, so each side only has a few minutes to present their case - Have your information and comments organized.